cjacker/opensource-toolchain-stm8/README.md

 cd blink-STM8_headers
 make
 ```
-After blink-STM8_headers example building successfully, you will get 'blink.ihx' and various other files in example dir.
+After blink-STM8_headers example building successfully, you will get 'blink.ihx' and various other files.

 # Flashing/Programming
 There are two flashing tools for STM8 can be used with linux, stm8flash works with STLINK and stm8gal works with UART.

-It may be a little bit weird, but you should know that if you want to enable UART flashing:
+It may be a little bit weird, but you should know:
-* You have to use a STLINK adapter and stm8flash to flash a special firmware first.
+* You have to use a STLINK adapter and stm8flash to flash a special firmware first to enable bootloader.
 * Or you have an empty development board never flashed with STLINK.

 ## Flashing with STLINK adapter